prasannavl/icomponent/README.md

 # litecomponent

-An ultralight weight `CustomElement` for the modern web, that provides Component semantics with the highest possible performance, highest possible flexibility, lowest possible cognitive and abstractive overhead, depending only on the web-component standard with <1KB size (more like 800 bytes gzipped, really).
+A renderer-agnostic ultralight weight `CustomElement` for the modern web, that provides Component semantics with the highest possible performance, highest possible flexibility, lowest possible cognitive and abstractive overhead, depending only on the web-component standard with <1KB size (more like 800 bytes gzipped, really).

-In other words, it saves you a lot of time and headache, being super simple to learn and use, while staying future-proof.

 ## Installation